 We operate two types of data centers: self-built and partnered.
-We defined "self-built" data centers as those with our owned cabinets, and data center equipment housed in buildings we owned, leased from third parties, or implicitly offered to us for use as part of the equipment purchase agreement.
+We define "self-built" data centers as those with our owned cabinets, and data center equipment housed in buildings we owned, leased from third parties, or we purchased from third parties.
 We define "partnered" data centers as the data center space and cabinets we leased from China Telecom, China Unicom and other third parties through agreements.
-As of December 31, 2017, we operate 19 self-built data centers housing 23,823 cabinets and 38 partnered data centers housing 5,257 cabinets.
-Due to our disposal of WiFire Entities and Aipu Group in 2017, the number of data centers we operated decreased from 81 in 2016 to 57 in 2017, and the number of servers we hosted increased relatively slow.
+As of December 31, 2018, we operate 20 self-built data centers housing 25,711 cabinets and 38 partnered data centers housing 4,943 cabinets.

-The table below sets forth the number of data centers and cabinets under our management and the number of servers housed in our data centers as of December 31, 2015, 2016 and 2017.
+The table below sets forth the number of data centers and cabinets under our management and the number of servers housed in our data centers as of December 31, 2016, 2017 and 2018.